-Edmonds College is one of thirty public community and technical college districts in the state of Washington, providing a wide range of comprehensive offerings, including college credit in high school, basic education skills to receive a high school diploma/GED® or to prepare for college, short-term noncredit training, continuing education, online degrees and certificates to approximately 13,000 students annually, including approximately 800 international students from about 57 countries.
-Edmonds' program offerings include four bachelor of applied science degrees (with approval to offer one more in 2024), 65 associate degrees, and 109 professional certificates in 30 programs of study.
+Edmonds College is one of thirty public community and technical college districts in the state of Washington, providing a wide range of comprehensive offerings, including college credit in high school, basic education skills to receive a high school diploma/GED® or to prepare for college, short-term noncredit training, continuing education, online degrees and certificates to approximately 13,000 students annually, including approximately 800 international students from about 60 countries.
+Edmonds' program offerings include five bachelor of applied science degrees, 65 associate degrees, and 111 professional certificates in 30 programs of study.
 The College was established in 1967 and its mission is: "Teaching | Learning | Community."
 Guided by innovation, equity, inclusion, and a global perspective, the College is committed to academic excellence, student success, and community engagement.